skx/simple-vpn/README.md

 I believe this solution is "secure enough", but if you have concerns you can ensure that all the traffic you send over it uses TLS itself, for example database-connections can use TLS, etc.

 Because traffic routed between two nodes on their private IP addresses has to be routed via the VPN-server expect to see [approximately 50% overhead](https://github.com/skx/simple-vpn/issues/9).

-## Installation

-Providing you have a working go-installation you should be able to install this software by running:

-    go get -u github.com/skx/simple-vpn

-> **NOTE**: If you've previously downloaded the code this will update your installation to the most recent available version.

-Alternatively you can download the latest release from our [releases page](https://github.com/skx/simple-vpn/releases/) if you're running upon AMD64-GNU/Linux host.
-(Unfortunately we use `CGO` which makes compiling binaries for other platforms difficult.)